darshannegi/dev_quotes/quotes/darshancopy.md

 has been fairly successful […] I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
 Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.
+Good programmers worry about date structures and their relationships.

 [2006-06-27, https://lwn.net/Articles/193245/]